 How long have you been using your coil or pod?
 What kind of unit is it?
 Are you getting a burnt taste when you vape?
 What kind of e-liquid are you using?

-If you can dismantle your vape coil, does the material inside it look dirty, sticky or clogged up?
-These are all signs that a worn-out or dirty coil might be affecting the flavour of your vape.
+If you can dismantle your vape coil, does the material inside it look brown, dirty, sticky or clogged up?
+Residue and gunk build-up should be easy to spot and will continue to ruin flavour if left to remain and fester.

 - Extend the lifetime and flavour producing capacity of your coil or pod by vaping at lower temperatures, and by using thinner, less VG-heavy vape liquids

 - Ceramic coils (which contain no cotton) can also give you more vape time and cleaner-tasting vapour in the longer term

 - Check your pods / coils for wear and tear every few days and replace when necessary